rkillickdev/rewind/README.md

 `DELETE` - Authenticated users can delete their own snapshots, comments and samples.
 They do not have required permissions to delete an object belonging to another user.

 I have also ensured that regular site users only have **read only** access to the era, genre and category models.
-This is so instances of these models can be displayed in form select fields, but I do not want users to have the ability to create, update or delete these files.
+This is so instances of these models can be displayed in form select fields, but I do not want users to have the ability to create, update or delete instances.

 </details>